A Quadrature Rule combining Control Variates and Adaptive Importance Sampling: Introduction

 \textbf{Main result.} The main theoretical result of the paper is a probabilistic, non-asymptotic bound on $\hat{\alpha}_n - \alpha$.
 Under appropriate conditions, the bound scales as $\tau / \sqrt n $, where $\tau^2$ is the scale constant in a sub-Gaussian tail condition on the error variable $\varepsilon = g - \alpha - \beta^\top h$ for $(\alpha, \beta) = \argmin_{a, b} \int (g - a - b^\top h)^2 f \, \diff \lambda $.
 Note that $\varepsilon$ has the smallest possible variance one could get using control variates $h$.
 As a consequence, when the space of control variates is well suited for approximating $g$, the AISCV estimate will be highly accurate.
 Also, our bound depends only on the linear function space spanned by the control variates $h_1,\ldots,h_m$, not on the particular basis chosen in that space.
 The results rely on martingale theory, in particular on a concentration inequality for norm-subGaussian martingales in \cite{jin2019short}.
 In the course of the proof, we develop a novel bound on the smallest eigenvalue of certain random matrices, extending an inequality from \citep{Tropp2015} to the martingale case.

 \textbf{Outline.} Section~\ref{sec:preliminaries} introduces the general framework of adaptive importance sampling and control variates.
 Next, Section~\ref{section:ais_and_cv} presents the AISCV estimate and the associated quadrature rule.
 Section~\ref{section:main_results} contains the statements of the theoretical results while Section~\ref{sec:practical} gathers practical considerations, including the construction of control variates.
-Numerical experiments are presented in Section~\ref{sec:numerical}.
+Numerical experiments are presented in Section~\ref{sec:numerical} and Section \ref{sec:conclu} concludes the main part of the paper with a discussion for further research.